timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 Because rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state.
-To limit the amount of disk space a repository uses, a Rsync Repository must clean up copies of the repository; this is a trade-off between providing service to slow clients and disk space.
+To limit the amount of disk space a repository uses, a Rsync Server must clean up copies of the repository; this is a trade-off between providing service to slow clients and disk space.